chauhanshilpa/FabShop/README.md

 - Build the user interface to easily connect with additional features and data in the future.
 - Implemented sign up or log in options for a personalized shopping experience.
+- Users & sellers can sign up and sign in to their accounts.
-- It has varieties of products in Men, Women and kids category.
+- It has varieties of products in Men, Women and kids categories.
-- It includes a search field to search products.
+- It includes a search field for quick product discovery.
 - It allows to add multiple items to Wishlist.
 - It allows to add multiple items to Cart.
+- Improved website performance through image lazy loading.
-- It allows to order multiple items with diverse payment options.
+- It has ability to order multiple items together.

 ## User Interface Overview